 Module MT2: Cell Fate

 How the developmental paths of cells are controlled and can be manipulated.
-Our current biochemical understanding of how aging and life span are influenced.
+Our current biochemical understanding of how ageing and life span are influenced.

 Module LT1: Contemporary Cancer Studies

-The module will show how molecular and systems approaches can further understanding of diseases that perturb metabolic integration, cardiovascular function and neurotransmitter and hormonal signalling.
-Contexts will include diabetes, obesity, cardiac rhythm disturbance, and thrombotic disease.
+This module will show how molecular and systems approaches can further understanding of diseases that perturb metabolic integration, cardiovascular function and neurotransmitter and hormonal signalling.
+Contexts will include circadian and cardiac rhythm disturbance, neuronal disorders, obesity, and thrombotic disease.

-The overall aim is to develop understanding of scientific method and process - the development of hypotheses, and the choice of experimental systems and the design of experimental tests of the hypotheses.
-There will be two complementary approaches, looking at deployment of methodological resources and discussion of landmark papers.
+The overall aim is to develop your understanding of scientific method and process - the development of hypotheses, and the choice of experimental systems and the design of experimental tests of the hypotheses.
+There will be two complementary approaches: looking at deployment of methodological resources and discussion of landmark papers.

-This series gives an opportunity to understand what makes brilliant science, a sense of why current knowledge has accumulated as it has, and what limitations are imposed by available technology.
+The landmark paper discussions will give you an opportunity to understand what makes brilliant science, a sense of why current knowledge has accumulated as it has, and what limitations were imposed by the available technology.

 Each session, led by a member of staff, is assigned a landmark paper (or small group of papers) that represents a leap forward in biochemistry.
 Papers may be historic, such as such as the proposal of the lac operon, or more recent, such as the discovery of genetic interference by double-stranded RNA.
 Groups of students will research and make presentations to the class as a whole on various aspects of the paper being considered.
 These will include the state of knowledge before publication of the landmark paper, and the impact of the paper on biochemistry.

-The course aims to provide further training in research skills through the provision of a two-Term research project for each student, complemented by lecture courses in these two Terms on applications of biochemical techniques.
-Students are required to construct twenty minute PowerPoint presentations of their projects and present these to an expert audience in two formal colloquia.
+The course aims to provide further training in research skills through the provision of a two term research project for each student, complemented by lecture courses on applications of biochemical techniques.
+Students are required to construct PowerPoint presentations of their projects and present these to an expert audience in a formal colloquium.
 In addition there are two journal clubs which guide the student through a detailed analysis of a research paper.